 Q. How does EIPS determine the rates for student transportation fees?

 Alberta Education provides funding for student transportation based on a student's eligibility.
 EIPS sets Payride fees based on reasonableness of costs to parents, not on actual costs or funding rates incurred as this would make the cost of Payride services prohibitive.
-EIPS charges a fee to transport students who are attending a non-designated school, ineligible students and noontime Kindergarten service in Sherwood Park, as well from three (3) Fort Saskatchewan daycares.
+EIPS charges a fee to transport students who are attending a non-designated school or are ineligible.
 Parents will receive a letter in May indicating the amount of fees that are due for their child/children.
 All eligible students and those who have already paid their Student Transportation fees will receive a letter containing their e-Link Login information (to view bus pickup times) and bus pass by mid-August.

 Q. How do I pay my fees and when are they due?

 Fees are due by June 30 of the school year prior to the year for which you require transportation services.
 They can be paid through our secure online payment page using VISA, Mastercard, direct debit (Interac), money order or in person at EIPS' Central Office.
 Cheques are not an accepted method of payment.

 Fees paid after June 30 will be subject to a late payment penalty and busing accommodation will depend on availability.